Ecological-Complexity-Lab/cancer-networks/README.md

 ## About

 This paper is a result of a collaboration between the [Ecological Complexity Lab](https://lifewp.bgu.ac.il/wp/pilos/) and the [Rotblat Lab](https://barakrotblat.wixsite.com/rotblatlab).
-It sets out to view cancer types as different ecological environments and as such regard the actors in them as ecological interactors thus revealing how different environments effect those interactions.
-Here we chose to study mitochondrial chaperone-clients interaction networks (similar to plant-pollinator networks in ecological studies) using co-expression correlations.
+We set out to understand how chaperone-client interaction networks are structured, how structure varies across cancer environments and what are the consequences of this variation to the networks' robustness to chaperon targeting.
+Such knowledge is crucial for understanding the molecular mechanisms underlying metabolic reprogramming, with potential applications for cancer-specific drug development.
+To address these questions we adopt theory and methodology from the discipline of Network Ecology.
+Analogous studies in ecology aim to discover non-random variation in species interactions (e.g., plant-pollinator) across environments.

 ## Abstract